Remembering Jesus | Communion Celebrations

 "For I received from the Lord Himself that which I passed on to you [it was given to me personally], that the Lord Jesus on the night when He was treacherously delivered up and while His betrayal was in progress took bread, And when He had given thanks, He broke [it] and said, Take, eat.
 This is My body, which is broken for you.
 Do this to call Me [affectionately] to remembrance.
 Similarly when supper was ended, He took the cup also, saying, This cup is the new covenant [ratified and established] in My blood.
 Do this, as often as you drink [it], to call Me [affectionately] to remembrance."
 1 Corinthians 11:23-25 (AMPC)

-Our Approach: Sacred Consecration with Denominational Inclusivity
+Our Approach: Consecration with Inclusivity

 Why We Don't Serve Communion Every Service